Stonemasonry Restoration: Mastering Techniques for Stone Conservation

 Engineered stone, made from quartz crystals bonded with resin, offers the beauty of stone with enhanced durability and minimal maintenance.
 It’s highly resistant to scratches, stains, and heat, making it ideal for kitchen countertops, bathroom vanity tops, and other high-traffic surfaces in homes and offices.

-Below are the characteristics of the eight stone types, their uses in furniture, durability, maintenance frequency, and best care techniques:
+Below are the characteristics of the nine stone types, their uses in furniture, durability, maintenance frequency, and best care techniques:

 Stone MaterialDurabilityUses in FurnitureMaintenance FrequencyBest Techniques